 The Evolution of Faiveley

-Erwan Faiveley made two important announcements in October.
+Erwan Faiveley made two important announcements a few years ago.

 The first was that a new state-of-the-art cuverie was operational.
 It is elegant, spacious and efficient and will offer the inestimable advantages of room to work, which is rarely the case in Burgundy’s often cramped wineries.

 The second was arguably more important in that it heralds a change in style.
 Long-time readers may remember that in 2007 the Domaine made the dramatic decision to change the style of its reds, which up to that point could be fairly described as unapologetically old school.
 In other words, reds that were firmly structured, sturdy and built-to-age for the long-term.
 In 2007 this at times rustic style was discarded in favour of wines that possessed more elegance and finesse in the hopes of creating more supple burgundies that required less long-term cellaring.

 “While we like the current style and what it offers, for several years we were feeling that perhaps we had strayed too far from our roots.
 To this end, we finally asked if there might not be a way to combine the two in a way that remained true to our history but didn’t require 20 years before the wines were completely ready to drink.
 So now we’re looking for more density and riper tannins while doing our best to retain a more refined mouthfeel.
 To achieve this we’re harvesting a few days later in the search for a higher level of phenolic maturity and then vinifying the fruit in a fashion that reduces forced extraction and emphasizes natural extraction.
 In other words, we will take what the fruit has to give in any given vintage without forcing more out of it that often results in overtly extracted wines.”
 Faiveley